AraneaDev/accountant/README.md

 -----------|---------------|--------------------|-------------
  1.x       | 5.2.x - 5.7.x | Actively supported | >= 7.1.3

-## Motivation
-For the past couple of years, I've been actively involved in a similar project, where I took over maintenance and did new releases.

-Over time, I got new concepts and feature ideas, but implementing some of them would mean totally breaking backwards compatibility.

-Due to the nature of said project, and with an increasing user base relying on it, starting a new one seemed the best approach.

-Given this package leverages on previous work, there's functionality in common, some that was removed, and other completely new!

 ## Key Features
 - Event source style approach, by storing **complete snapshots** of `Recordable` models when created, modified or retrieved;
 - Ability to recreate `Recordable` model instances in the exact state they were in when recorded;